Where it all Began – Chainwire Fencing

 Anywhere and everywhere; there is almost no limit as to where this kind of fencing can be used.
 Do you want a great trivia question?
-During WW2 there was a shortage of steel, so many property owners replaced steel fences with chainlink fencing so that they could recycle the steel for other uses.
+During WW2 there was a shortage of steel, so many property owners replaced steel fences with fencing so that they could recycle the steel for other uses.
 Nowadays chainwire fencing can be used for:

 - Gardens as a perimeter fence;

 - Rural locations for a variety of purposes;